 Automatic Message Formatting – The pre-programmed responses for tasks built into Kore.ai’s NL engine.

-Automated Speech Recognition (ASR) – Our Platform includes an Automated Speech Recognition Engine to enable bots to process voice-driven interactions and communicate outside of traditional text-based interfaces.
+Automated Speech Recognition (ASR) – Our Platform can integrate Automated Speech Recognition Engine to enable bots to process voice-driven interactions and communicate outside of traditional text-based interfaces.

 Amazon Web Services (AWS) – A subsidiary of Amazon.com which provides on-demand cloud computing platforms to people and enterprises.

 Bots (also see Chatbot) – Short for a computer program that acts as an intelligent intermediary between people, digital systems, and Internet-enabled things

 Bot Builder Tool – Kore.ai’s web-based Bot Builder allows enterprises to customize chatbot use cases, channels, tasks, security, and more.
 It also provides a framework in which developers can design, test, and deploy chatbots in a consistent process at scale.

 Bot Framework – A framework is a skeleton that provides some basic building blocks and generic functionality for building chatbots (like ML/ NLP or a Dialog Builder), but requires additional user-written code or other third-party services (to match the functionality of an actual platform).
 Frameworks often are composed of piecemeal components from different vendors.

 Bots Platform – Kore.ai’s Platform is the only enterprise-grade chatbot platform offered as a SaaS which gives enterprises every component necessary for designing, developing, deploying, and managing AI-rich chatbots.

 Bot Connector – For enterprises with systems behind firewalls, the bot connector is a tool that allows you to securely access the data in those systems for use in a bot.